Rathlin Island ferry sailings: Further strike action announced

 "Strike action due to commence on Tuesday was suspended to give the employer space to bring an offer to the table, but nothing came forward."

-The Department for Infrastructure said pay matters are the responsibility of Rathlin Island Ferry Service Ltd but it hoped "a resolution to the ongoing dispute can be achieved through negotiations" between the employer and the union.
+A department spokesperson said on Thursday it "hopes a resolution to the ongoing dispute can be achieved through negotiations between the employers and the union".

-"Emergency cover will remain in place during the strike period."
+"Emergency cover will remain in place during the strike period," it said.

 Usually, there are 10 sailings per day in January - five in each direction - beginning at 08:00 GMT from Rathlin.